graphsignal/graphsignal-python/README.md

     pred = model(x)
 ```

 The tracer will automatically choose a profiler depending on available modules.
 Currently, CProfile, PyTorch Kineto and Yappi are supported.
 The Kineto profiler is used if `torch` module is detected and Yappi profiler is used if `yappi` module is detected.
 Otherwise, CProfile is used.
-To properly profile `asyncio` coroutines, just `pip install yappi`.
+To properly profile `asyncio` coroutines, simply `pip install yappi`.

 ### Exception tracking

-For auto-instrumented libraries, or when using `trace_function` decorator, `start_trace` method with `with` context manager or callbacks, exceptions are **automatically** recorded.
+For auto-instrumented libraries, or when using `@trace_function` decorator, `start_trace()` method with `with` context manager or callbacks, exceptions are **automatically** recorded.
 For other cases, use [`Trace.set_exception`](https://graphsignal.com/docs/reference/python-api/#graphsignaltraceset_exception) method.

 ### Data monitoring

 Data is automatically monitored for auto-instrumented libraries.
-To track data metrics and record data profiles for other cases, [`Trace.set_data`](https://graphsignal.com/docs/reference/python-api/#graphsignaltraceset_data) method can be used.
+To track data metrics and record data profiles for other cases, [`Trace.set_data()`](https://graphsignal.com/docs/reference/python-api/#graphsignaltraceset_data) method can be used.

 ```python
 with graphsignal.start_trace('predict') as trace: